kiprutobarno/store-manager-api/README.md

 1. Requirements
 ===============================

-i.
+a).
 Postman
-ii.
+b).
 An internet connection

 OBTAINING AUTHENTICATION TOKENS
 =================================
 1. Using postman POST, enter the URL https://floating-hollows-10589.herokuapp.com/auth and press send, the Authentication token wil pop up in the form below.
-Copy it without quotes the opening and closing quotes
+Copy it without the opening and closing quotes

 USING THE AUTHENTICATION TOKENS
 ==================================
-1. After choosing your request method and inputting your URL, in postman Headers section of postman's input, choose KEY as Authorization and VALUE as JWT <paste your previously copied token>
+1. After choosing your request method and inputting your API URL, in postman Headers section of postman's input, choose KEY as Authorization and VALUE as JWT <paste your previously copied token>
 2. Press enter

  CONSUMING THE API